-- Families of pupils with SEN are guided towards the Support in Cornwall website www.supportincornwall.org.uk with regard to the LA Local Offer for SEN in accordance with Regulation 51, Part 4. - Sennen School has provided a link on the website to information on our provision for families who have a child with a SEN and/or Disability in line with current requirements (The School Offer).
-This link includes the SEN Policy and SEN Information Report in accordance with Regulation 51, Part 3 section 69(3)(a) of the Act. - Admission arrangements can be found on the school website. - The school's policy on managing the medical conditions of pupils can be found on the school website. - Transition meetings between class teachers to discuss the needs of individual pupils with SEN take place in July and will include the passing on of all records including all Individual Provision Maps. - We ensure that Y6 pupils with specific SEN can access KS2 SATS where appropriate.
+- Families of pupils with SEN are guided towards the Cornwall Family Information Service (FIS), www.cornwallfisdirectory.org.uk/ with regard to the LA Local Offer for SEN in accordance with Regulation 51, Part 4. - Sennen School has provided a link on the Cornwall FIS's website to information on our provision for families who have a child with a SEN and/or Disability in line with current requirements (The School Offer).
+This link includes the SEN Policy and SEN Information Report in accordance with Regulation 51, Part 3 section 69(3)(a) of the Act. - Admission arrangements can be found on the school website. - The school's policy on managing the medical conditions of pupils can be found on the school website. - Transition meetings between class teachers to discuss the needs of individual pupils with SEN take place in July and will include the passing on of all records including all Individual Provision Maps. - We ensure that Y6 pupils with specific SEN can access KS2 SATS.
 The SENCO, in liaison with the Y6 class teachers, ensures access arrangements have been made in a timely manner.